maganezf/world-cup-album-api/README.md

 ## World Cup Album API

-### A simple API project made with Nest.js (Node.js) and Typescript for studies purpose
+### An API project made with Nest.js (Node.js), Typescript and PostgreSQL for studies purpose

 <sub>Built with ❤︎ by <a href="https://github.com/maganezf">Maganez
 Filho</a></sub>